Filing Form 8843

 Yes.
 Go to the IRS website and download form and instructions for 1040NR-EZ.

 Alternative: use a tax accountant in Pullman/Moscow.
-Or buy a 2022 license from Sprintax.
+Or buy a license for the previous year from Sprintax.

-If you received U.S. income in 2022 you will receive a W-2 or 1042S directly from the institution that employed you, or awarded you the scholarship money.
-W-2 forms from WSU arrive by mail during January.
+If you received U.S. income in the previous calendar year you will receive a W-2 or 1042S directly from the institution that employed you or awarded you the scholarship money.
+W-2 forms from WSU arrive by mail in January.
 1042S forms arrive in February.
 Scholarships that paid all or part of your tuition bill are not taxable.
 If that is your only source of income in the tax year, then you need to file only form 8843, not a 1040NR or 1040NR-EZ.

 An ITIN is obtained by filing a W-7 together with your tax form (example: 1040NR-EZ).
 If you are using SPRINTAX, the W-7 forms and instructions are included (highly recommended).
 If you do not intend to use SPRINTAX, see the IRS website for form W-7 and instructions.